zhurewitz/insar-bayesian-sbas/README.md

     4. Select update.
 Note down all the interferogram paths/tracks which intersect the bounding box with significant overlap.

-3. Copy the `dataDownload_template.m` script to your project directory and rename as desired.
+3. Copy the `dataDownload_template.m` (PLANNED) script to your project directory and rename as desired.
 In MATLAB, fill it out and run.

     You will need to provide: